 Differences between IFRS and Kazakhstani statutory taxation regulations give rise to temporary differences between the carrying amount of assets and liabilities for financial reporting purposes and their tax bases.
-The tax effect of the movements in these temporary differences are detailed below, and are recorded at the rate applicable to period of assets realisation or liabilities settlement.
+The tax effect of the movements in these temporary differences are detailed below, and are recorded at the rate applicable to the period when the temporary differences will reverse.